agentlang-ai/agentlang-docs/docs/quick-start.md

 fractl run
 ```

-If all goes well, the blog-service will start listening for incoming HTTP request on post `8080`.
+The blog-service should start listening for incoming HTTP request on post `8080`.
 Let's try to create a blog entry:

 ```shell
 curl -X POST http://localhost:8080/_e/Blog.Core/BlogPost \